romelperez/simple-organizer/SYSTEM_DESIGN.md

 - [x] Should be able to sign up with name, email, and password.
 - [x] Should be able to sign in with email and password.
 - [x] Should be able to sign out.
+- When a signed in user enters the account page:
+  - [x] Should see her/his account details.
+  - [ ] Should be able to edit name and profile picture.
+  - [ ] Should be able to edit password.

 ### Boards

-When a signed in user enters the app index:
+When a signed in user enters the app index page:

 - [x] Should see all boards with number of tasks in creation chronological descending order.